Our Lady of Mount Carmel Parish Church (Pulong Buhangin): History

-The parish was established on November 25, 1940, by the decree of the Archbishop of Manila, Rev. Michael J. O'Doherty.
+The parish was established on November 25, 1940, by the decree of the Archbishop of Manila, Michael J. O'Doherty.
 This decree separated the barrios of Pulong Buhangin, Quepombo, Catmon, Tigbe, among others from the jurisdiction of La Purisima Concepcion Parish in Santa Maria.
-The parochial vicar of La Purisima Concepcion Parish at that time, Rev. Msgr.
-Jose B. Aguinaldo was installed as its first parish priest.
+The parochial vicar of La Purisima Concepcion Parish at that time, Jose Aguinaldo was installed as its first parish priest.

 The present day church was constructed in late 1950s where laborers were paid only five working days and donated their sixth working day to the church.
-Then after, the Archbishop of Manila, Rufino Cardinal Santos blessed the newly constructed church.
+Then after, the Archbishop of Manila, Cardinal Rufino Santos blessed the newly constructed church.
 This is the product of the grace of Our Lady of Mount Carmel and many years of toil and labor of the people of Pulong Buhangin, including generous donors (one of the donors was the archbishop himself).
 From a small chapel, it underwent renovation through the years into what it is today.

 Various improvements were made to the church, through its parish priests, parishioners and devotees who wholeheartedly served the church.
-In 2007, through the supervision of Rev. Fr.
-Elmer R. Ignacio, S.Th.L., the incumbent parish priest at that time, the altar underwent a major renovation for its centennial fiesta and church dedication which took place on February 17, 2008, and November 16, 2008, respectively.
+In 2007, through the supervision of Elmer Ignacio, the incumbent parish priest at that time, the altar underwent a major renovation for its centennial fiesta and church dedication which took place on February 17, 2008, and November 16, 2008, respectively.
 The centennial fiesta had the theme: "Pamanang Pananampalataya, Bayang Naglilingkod" (Legacy of faith, a community that serves to God).
 Centennial markers were placed near the main door and the middle of the church grounds to commemorate the historical event.
-The relic of St. Therese of the Child Jesus, a prominent figure in the Carmelite society and one of the doctors of the church, was brought in the parish last 2008.
+The relic of Therese of the Child Jesus, a prominent figure in the Carmelite society and one of the doctors of the church, was brought in the parish last 2008.

-During the incumbency of Rev. Fr.
-Edgardo de Jesus, several improvements were also introduced in the church vicinity, such as the installation of statues of prominent saints connected to the Our Lady of Mount Carmel at the church fence, the church museum, mini-garden and wishing well, audio-visual room, and renovation of adoration chapel, among others.
+During the incumbency of Edgardo de Jesus, several improvements were also introduced in the church vicinity, such as the installation of statues of prominent saints connected to the Our Lady of Mount Carmel at the church fence, the church museum, mini-garden and wishing well, audio-visual room, and renovation of adoration chapel, among others.

 On March 23, 2016, the parish celebrated its diamond jubilee year.
-The opening of the year-long celebration was through a Eucharistic celebration, spearheaded by Most.
-Rev. Deogracias Iniguez, Jr. D.D., Bishop Emeritus of Caloocan, Most.
-Rev. Cirilo Almario Jr., D.D., Bishop Emeritus of Malolos, and several clergy of the Diocese.
+The opening of the year-long celebration was through a Eucharistic celebration, spearheaded by Deogracias Iniguez Jr., Bishop Emeritus of Caloocan, Cirilo Almario Jr., Bishop Emeritus of Malolos, and several clergy of the diocese.

-The retablo features a gold-painted bronze statue, depicting a risen Christ with a cross backdrop.
+The current altar features a gold-painted bronze statue at the center, depicting a risen Christ with a cross backdrop.
 This signifies that Christ has triumphed over death, as symbolized by a risen Christ over a cross (interpretation should not be taken out of literal context).
 The nine-foot tall statue was specially crafted by Sandro Castrillo, a famous sculptor.
-The church also features its wooden parish logo and maidens offering flowers and fruits installed at the front of the church dome, handcrafted by Philippine National Artist, Napoleon Abueva.
+The altar is flanked by retablos that house the Our Lady on the right and Saint Sebastian on the left.
+The church also features its old parish logo and maidens offering flowers and fruits installed at the front of the church dome, handcrafted by Philippine National Artist, Napoleon Abueva.